**January 25, 2016

-I closed my eyes and in the silence, I could almost hear every dream that I had kept secretly locked in a secret and small part of my heart, slowly seeping through the cracks in my soul and dissipating into thin air.
+I closed my eyes, and in the darkness, I felt every dream that I'd kept secretly locked in a secret and small part of my heart, slowly seep through the cracks in my soul and disappear into thin air.

-It had been seven years since he had walked away and left me in the forest, and another birthday had come to me.
+It had been seven years since he'd walked away and left me in the forest, and another birthday had now come to me.
 Wherever he was, I knew in that perfect mind of his that he never forgot anything.
-Whether or not he wanted to, his mind would remember this day as my birthday and he would know how old I was.
+Whether he wanted to or not, his mind would remember this day as my birthday and he would know how old I was.

 And he didn't care.

 I knew it was irrational, but this birthday, turning twenty five, seemed even more final.
 If he'd ever planned on coming back, he certainly would have done it before I was twenty-five.
 Now, I was just too old; the span in our ages was too great.
 There were plenty of beautiful young vampires that could do the job much better.